kpstalwa/google-homepage/README.md

-This is a replication of google's home page.
+This is a replication of Google's home page.